chinapedia/wikipedia.abstract.en/Page/Politics_of_Mexico.md

 State elections

-Mexican states governed by political party The elections in each state are done at different times, depending on the state, and are not necessarily held at the same time with the federal elections. :
+The elections in each state are done at different times, depending on the state, and are not necessarily held at the same time with the federal elections. :

 -   PRI governs 13 states: Campeche, Coahuila, Colima, Guerrero, Hidalgo, Jalisco, Mexico, Oaxaca, San Luis Potosí, Sinaloa, Sonora, Tlaxcala, Yucatán and Zacatecas.
 -   PAN governs 11 states: Aguascalientes, Baja California, Baja California Sur, Chihuahua, Durango, Guanajuato, Nayarit, Puebla, Querétaro, Tamaulipas, and Veracruz.